Grace Ayensu-Danquah: Politics

-In May 2023, she stood for the National Democratic Congress primaries for Essikado-Ketan.
+In May 2023, she stood for the NDC primaries for Essikado-Ketan.
 She won the primaries accumulating 1,043 votes to win the contest ahead of Sebastian Spio-Garbrah and Henry Abbey-Hart who polled 85 and 18 votes respectively.

-In the 2024 General Elections, Ayensu-Danquah contested the Essikado-Ketan constituency against Charles Bissue, the candidate for the New Patriotic Party (NPP).
+Ayensu-Danquah, in the 2024 General Elections, contested the Essikado-Ketan constituency against Charles Bissue, the candidate for the New Patriotic Party (NPP).
 She secured 26,166 votes (59.58%), narrowly defeating Charles Bissue, who garnered 17,754 votes (40.42%).
 This victory marked the first time in over a decade that the National Democratic Congress (NDC) captured the parliamentary seat in the constituency.

+She was nominated and appointed Deputy Minister of Health in 2025, under the administration of John Dramani Mahama.
+As a legislator and health professional, she has focused on strengthening healthcare systems, improving access to medical services, and advocating for gender equality in leadership.
+She is currently a Secretariat Member of the African High-Level Ministerial Committee (AHLMC) helping to reform of the Africa's global health architecture.